pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 Your OpenPGP software will come with a preconfigured keyserver for both discovery and updates.
 The most common default keyserver is keys.openpgp.org, however this can usually be changed in your software settings.
 Some software providers, such as mailvelope.com and proton.me, provide their own default keyservers.
-Most software can also use the WKD protocol for key discovery.
+Most software can also use the WKD protocol as an additional key discovery method.

 Keyserver Architecture
 ======================